+х

-- PO 320 International Relations Theory - PO 322 Justice and War in International Relations
+PO 322 - Justice and War in International Relations

 Security Studies

-- PO 205 Diplomacy
+- x PO 205 Diplomacy x PO

-- PO 235 American Foreign Policy
+- 235 American Foreign Policy x PO

-- PO 332 Political Violence
+- 332 Political Violence

+- x PO 333 Peacemaking, Peacekeeping, Peacebuilding

 Language Requirement

 Students must complete one advanced level language course (or a literature course for a language that does not offer an advanced language course).
 Students are also strongly encouraged to complete a language minor.
 The senior comprehensive examination will include a language component.

 Senior Comprehensive Examination:

 Comprehensive examinations, both written and oral, are required.
 The written exam is the ETS National Test in Political Science.
 The oral exam will require the student to discuss aspects of international relations before a committee composed of faculty from the Politics, History, and Business and Economics departments.
-These oral comprehensives will have a language component.
-The individual student's selected foreign language will determine which professor from the modern language or classics department will be asked to participate in the oral examination.
-Students completing language minors do not have to take the language component of the oral comprehensive examination.
+Typically these oral examinations will include a foreign language component.
+Students who double major in International Relations and a foreign language, or minor in a foreign language, are exempt from this requirement The individual student's selected foreign language will determine which professor from the modern language or classics department will be asked to participate in the oral examination.
 Study Abroad:

 Students are strongly encouraged to gain real international experience during their undergraduate years through study abroad, travel and internships.

+Course Sequence Outline

+Freshman Year

+Fall

-- HU 103 Conversatio I
+- x HU 103 Conversatio I x EN

-- EN 105 Freshman English /Core
+- 105 Freshman English /Core X Language

-- Language

-- PO 104 Comparative Politics
+- x PO 104 Comparative Politics

+Spring

-- HU 104 Conversatio II
+- x HU 104 Conversatio II

-- EN 105 Freshman English /Core
+- x EN 105 Freshman English /Core

-- Language
+- X Language

-- PO 106 International Relations
+x PO 106 - International Relations

+Sophomore Year

 IR majors generally take courses in the areas global governance, securities studies, international relations theory, comparative politics and regional studies or history.
 Depending on initial placement, they may also be completing their modern or classical language requirement.
 The remainder of their schedules can be filled by other core or major requirements, general electives or courses for a minor or double major.

+Junior Year

 In the junior year IR majors generally take International Political Economy (PO 232) and their international relations theory requirement.
 They also take Research Methods in the spring semester.
 Students who study abroad will need to take Research Methods at a different time.
 The rest of students' schedules can be occupied with other major requirements, core requirements, general electives, or courses for a minor or double major.

+Senior Year

 IR majors take their senior seminar requirement in the fall semester.
 The rest of their schedules can be occupied with other major requirements, core requirements, general electives, or courses for a minor or double major.

 Environmental Studies

 The program of study in Environmental Studies combines a rigorous and diverse set of courses from the social sciences and natural sciences and the humanities to help students develop conceptual and problem solving skills to address global issues that are by nature complex and interdisciplinary.
 The Environmental Studies major is administered by the Department of Politics, in consultation with the History, Economics and Business, Modern Languages, and Classics Departments.

+Major requirements include:

-Students in the Environmental Studies major must take a minimum of 10 courses, as specified in the requirements below:
+Students in the Environmental Studies major must take a minimum of 10 courses, as specified in the requirements below: Core Courses Students must complete the following seven core courses in Environmental Studies: x PO 108 - Environmental Politics X PO 203 - Political Science Research Methods X PO 260 - Political Theories of the Environment X HI 109 - Environmental History X EC 141 - Principles of Economics: Micro X BI 205 - Biosphere at Risk x PO 478 - Senior Seminar Note: It is assumed that students will take either CH120 or BI101 as their scientific reasoning core requirement.

-Core Courses

-Students must complete the following seven core courses in Environmental Studies:

-- PO 108 Environmental Politics

-- PO 203 Political Science Research Methods

-- PO 260 Political Theories of the Environment

-- HI 109 Environmental History

-- EC 141 Principles of Economics: Micro

-- BI 205 Biosphere at Risk

-- PO 478 Senior Seminar

-Note: It is assumed that students will take either CH120 or BI101 as their scientific reasoning core requirement.

 Major Electives.